-Tuesday, March 21: Theories of democracy
+Tuesday, March 19: Theories of democracy

-- Reading - o Treisman, Daniel.
+- Reading - Treisman, Daniel.
 2020.
 "Democracy by Mistake: How the Errors of Autocrats Trigger Transitions to Freer government."
-American Political Science Review, 114 (3): 792-810. - Guiding Questions - O How might democratic transitions be a mistake?
+American Political Science Review, 114 (3): 792-810. - Guiding Questions - o How might democratic transitions be a mistake?
 Why do authoritarian rulers make these mistakes? - o How does Treisman code mistakes?
-Put differently, how does he, and the reader, know a "mistake" when they see it? - o What flaws do you see in the research design?
+Put differently, how does he, and the reader, know a "mistake" when they see it? - What flaws do you see in the research design?
 Coding?
 How would you make it better?

-Thursday, March 23: Governments and electoral systems
+Thursday, March 21: Governments and electoral systems and Quiz 3 prep

 - Reading - o Lijphart, Arend.
 1991.
 "Constitutional Choices for New Democracies."
-Journal of Democracy 2(1): 72-84. - Guiding questions - o What are the different electoral systems described in the article?
-Forms of government? - o Which electoral system does Lijphart advocate for and why?
+Journal of Democracy 2(1): 72-84. - Guiding questions - What are the different electoral systems described in the article?
+Forms of government? - Which electoral system does Lijphart advocate for and why?
 Do you agree?